 But if you make a claim for loss, theft or damage, you usually have to provide a valuation or receipt.
 For high-value or antique jewellery it's best to get a valuation certificate.
 When you buy a new watch or an engagement ring you can also request a valuation certificate.
 Always keep receipts.

 You might want to get annual valuations on expensive pieces of jewellery.
 The price of gold often changes and the market for high-value items can ebb and flow.

-Specialist jewellers and pawnbrokers can provide you with valuation certificates, although you can also get valuations from high-street jewellers.
+If you don’t have valuations for any jewellery, specialist jewellers and pawnbrokers can provide you with valuation certificates, although you can also get valuations from high-street jewellers.

 As well as being worth a lot of money, luxury watches often hold deep sentimental value.

 But watches make appealing targets for thieves.
 Also, watches that are regularly worn run the risk of accidental damage.

 As with jewellery you should be able to insure a watch under your contents insurance.
 However, if you can’t get the cover you need or it costs an arm and a leg you could consider specialist watch insurance.

 If you’ve got a particularly valuable watch, or a collection of watches, you might find that your main home contents insurer won’t give you sufficient cover.

 As well as possibly being more competitive, claiming on a standalone policy for your watches is unlikely to affect your no-claims bonus on your main home insurance policy.